Seminar on Algorithmic Economics and Machine Learning

 Requirements

 Each enrolled student is expected to present at least once to the group.
-In person attendance is important to the discussions, though we typically will offer a Zoom option for those unable to attend in person on any given day.
+In person attendance is important to the discussions, though we hope to offer a Zoom option for those unable to attend in person on any given day.